Pazhou station (Guangzhou Metro): Transfer style

 In the original design, Line 11 was planned to connect Line 8 to the paid and non-paid areas of both stations through an underground interchange.
-After the introduction of the plan of Line 28 (Fosuiguan Intercity), the original location of the transfer channel was occupied by the Line 28 station site, so the transfer between Line 11 and Line 8 was also changed to be carried out through the Line 28 concourse.
-However, due to the fact that construction of Line 28 has not yet been approved, if the transfer passageway is implemented first, it will still need to be enclosed and renovated during the construction of Line 28 in the future.
-Therefore, the metro decided to implement virtual transfer at this station, making this station the first virtual transfer station on the Guangzhou metro network.
+After the introduction of the Line 28 (Fosuiguan Intercity) plan, the original transfer channel location was occupied by the Line 28 station site, so the transfer between Line 11 and Line 8 was also changed to be carried out through the Line 28 concourse.
+However, because the construction of Line 28 has not yet been approved, if the transfer passageway is implemented first, it will still need to be enclosed and renovated during future Line 28 construction.
+Therefore, the metro decided to implement virtual transfers at this station, making it the first virtual transfer station on the Guangzhou metro network.

-During the construction of Line 11, a 220-meter-long ground corridor was set up between the station of Line 8 and the planned Line 28, which can connect Exit A of Line 8 and Exit F of Line 11, and it takes about 6 minutes to walk its entirety.
-After exiting the station through the blue faregates dedicated to transfer, passengers can enter the station through the blue transfer gate of another line within 30 minutes, which can be regarded as a transfer at the same station, and the fare calculation will not be affected.
+During the construction of Line 11, a 220-meter-long ground corridor was set up between the Line 8 station and the planned Line 28, which connects Exit A of Line 8 and Exit F of Line 11, and it takes about 6 minutes to walk its entirety.
+After exiting the station through the blue faregate dedicated to transfer, passengers can enter another line's station within 30 minutes through the same gate, which counts as a transfer at the same station, and the fare calculation will not be affected.
 Holders of single-journey tickets and other types of tickets can also use virtual transfers, and one-way tickets will not be collected when exiting the dedicated faregates.
 However, security checks are still required when re-entering the station.